Best Investments for

 Paper and Forest Products

-Here are Tuesday's top research calls, including a downgrade at International Paper and an upgrade at Kimberly-Clark.
+Here are Tuesday's top research calls, including downgrades for Acadia, International Paper and Walmart, and an upgrade for Amazon.